 SNES programming tutorial.
 Example 6.

-With auto-controller reads set, the CPU will interrupt itself soon after the end of each frame and read all the buttons from both controllers and then store the values at $4218-$421b.
+With auto-controller reads set, the CPU be interrupted (soon after the end of each frame) and automatically read all the buttons from both controllers and then store the values at $4218-$421b.

 $4218-19 port 1

 (if a multitap for 4 player games installed, 421c-d and 421e-f for controllers 3+4)

 KEY_START = $1000

 KEY_UP = $0800